128technology/docs/docs/intro_installation_azure.md

 | eth1                   | Public           |
 | eth2                   | Private          |

-In earlier versions of the 128T Networking Platform software (pre-5.0), the 128T Router used the PCI addresses to map to the network interfaces.
+In earlier versions of the 128T Networking Platform software (pre-5.0), the 128T Router used the PCI addresses to map to the device interfaces.
 If you are installing an earlier version of the 128T Software, please see [PCI Address Association](#pci-address-association).

-With the release of 5.0, network interfaces are mapped using the VMBus UUID.
-Use the following process to map the VMBus UUID to the network interfaces.
+With the release of 5.0, device interfaces are mapped using the VMBus UUID.
+Use the following process to map the VMBus UUID to the device interfaces.

 ### Configuring a Device Interface with VMBus UUID

 The following are the high level steps to configure a device interface on a 128T router running in the Azure cloud.

-- Determine the Network Interface Layout
+- Determine the Device Interface Layout
 - Configure and Assign the VMBus UUID Identifier to a Device Interface
 - Verify Connectivity